NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 .. code-block:: shell

    module load cuda

-   # Generally you should use the latest cuda available
+Generally you should use the latest cuda available

-   # Note: We have limited experience with cuda.
+.. note:: We have limited experience with cuda.

-   #       The following flags were seen in sample codes
-   #       for compiling codes for the Pascal GPUs
+The following flags were seen in sample codes for compiling codes for the Pascal GPUs

 .. code-block:: shell

-   nvcc*gencode arch=compute_60,code=sm_60 mycode.cu
+   $ nvcc -gencode arch=compute_60,code=sm_60 mycode.cu

 .. rubric:: Compiling and Running Codes Using Intel MPI